megaptera-helvetiae/eco-evo-interactions/content/authors/Carlotta_Kück/_index.md

 - Master Students
 ---

 Carlotta decided to join our team for a Master's thesis project.
 We are thrilled to host her.
 We will follow up soon with details on her Master's project.
-Welcome Carlotta!!!
+Stay tuned and welcome Carlotta!!!